 “The Declaration reflects the views of the participants of the conference as well as many organizations, communities, and individuals who request to suspend the construction of small hydropower plants and to eliminate subsidies for these projects because the benefits are on the side of the individuals while the damage suffered by local communities and nature,” commented Viktor Bjelić.
-“It is a clear sign that more and more people are concerned by extensive and non-transparent construction of hydropower plants in the Western Balkans and demand to save the pristine rivers and support their traditional and sustainable use instead.”
+He continued, “It is a clear sign that more and more people are concerned by extensive and non-transparent construction of hydropower plants in the Western Balkans and demand to save the pristine rivers and support their traditional and sustainable use instead.”

 → Find the Declaration on the Protection of the Rivers of the Western Balkans here.

 The Western Balkans suffers from a highly disputable boom of small hydropower plants.
 Over 300 unnecessary dams are planned to block 244 rivers in Bosnia and Herzegovina alone and up to 2,700 in the West Balkan region.
-According to civil societies’ findings, the majority of the said project hasn’t been properly announced and democratically discussed with the public and fail to comply with environmental standards.
+According to civil societies’ findings, the majority of the said project has not been properly announced and democratically discussed with the public and fail to comply with environmental standards.

 PHOTO GALLERY: See the pictures from the 'Sarajevo River Talks'